MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 # Templates

 ## What is template?
-Templates allow you to save resources (e.g. decision rules, post-decision actions, etc) and configuration (e.g. assessment configuration, Case Management configuration, etc) from your Dynamics 365 Fraud Protection portal.
+Templates allow you to save resources (for example, decision rules, post-decision actions, etc) and configuration (for example, assessment configuration, Case Management configuration, etc) from your Dynamics 365 Fraud Protection portal.
 You can templatize multiple sub-resources together so that you can create them in a new environment or tenant without manually configurating each resource.

 Templates can be created from a resource in your Fraud Protection tenant, and downloaded to your computer as template files, or saved in template library where they will be available to be used later.